 - Generative Model.
 To deal with the data heterogeneity, from my perspective, we can resort to generative models.
-Also the appearance of diffusion models [24, 25] on CV area provides us a powerful way to utilize probabilistic generative models.
-There might be potential in the FGML system.
-Also, some augmentation methods like LAGNN [26] could be used in the Federated Learning scenario. - Trustworthy FGML.
+Also the appearance of diffusion models [27, 28] on CV area provides us a powerful way to utilize probabilistic generative models.
+In addition, a generative model may output similar features for multiple nodes, preventing us from generating diverse neighbors for a node, especially in an FGML scenario.
+Thus, tackling this problem is one thing we can explore. - Trustworthy FGML.
 In our framework, the debiasing strategy is not trained with a Federated Learning fashion, since in my opinion, we want to acquire a mask tailored for each silo.

-It makes no sense to aggregate bias information from other silos.
+It makes no sense to aggregate biased information from other silos.
 However, there might be other ways to maintain fairness in FGML, e.g., try other fairness notions apart from group fairness.